 Bocce… Almost the Most Popular Sport in the World

-The bocce courts are conveniently located just steps away from the fitness center.
-So come out and enjoy the world’s oldest sport, a sport known to revive the body and mind, and next to soccer, the most popular game in the world.
+Our bocce courts are conveniently located just steps away from the fitness center.
+So come out and enjoy the world’s oldest sport, a sport known to revive the body and mind.
+And, one of the most popular games in the world.